 Foodbank WA is now helping to feed more than 40,000 people every month.

-In 1995 Foodbank Queensland was founded by “Mr Queensland” Clem Jones AO and Ian Brusasco AO.
-Foodbank Queensland quickly scaled up to achieve significant volume throughput by working closely with the abundance of fruit and vegetable farmers in the state.
+In 1995 Foodbank Queensland was founded by Clem Jones AO, Ian Brusasco AO AM and David Muir AM to address the critical food relief needs affecting people living in the state of Queensland.
+Foodbank Queensland quickly scaled up to achieve significant volume by working closely with fruit and vegetable farmers in the state.
+Today, Foodbank Queensland has expanded operations to work with hundreds of retailers, wholesalers, and farmers to feed Queenslanders in need.

-Foodbank Queensland is now helping to feed almost 250,000 people every month.
+Foodbank Queensland is now helping to feed over 200,000 people every month.

 In 2000, Foodbank SA was launched by the Governor of South Australia The Honourable Sir Eric James Neal AC.
 It now has Foodbank Food Hubs in Berri, Mount Gambier, Whyalla, as well as centrally located sites in Edwardstown, Bowden, Christies Beach and Elizabeth.